The product of a weak Asplund space and a one-dimensional space is a weak Asplund space: over 45 years of open problem solved: Abstract

 \section{Abstract}

 In this paper, authors prove that if $X$ is a weak Asplund space, then the space $X\times R$ is a weak Asplund space.
 Thus the author definitely answered an open problem raised by D.G.
 Larman and R.R.
 Phelps for 45 years ago (J. London.
 Math.
 Soc.
 (2), 20(1979), 115--127).
-The study constructs a framework for proving the existence of densely differentiable sets of convex functions in product spaces through the analysis of Banach-Mazur game theory, maximal monotone operator properties, and the Gateaux differentiability of Minkowski functionals.
-By associating the convex function properties of the original space and product space via projection mappings, and utilizing sequences of dense open cones to construct $G_{\delta}$-dense subsets, the research ultimately demonstrates that the product space is a weak Asplund space.
-This work not only enriches the stability theory of weak Asplund spaces and their products with one-dimensional spaces but also provides crucial theoretical support for applications in convex optimization, weak solution construction for partial differential equations, and stochastic analysis.
+This paper conducts analysis combining Banach-Mazur game theory, properties of maximal monotone operators and the G$\mathrm{\hat{a}}$teaux differentiability of Minkowski functionals, and proposes the iterative perturbed Minkowski convex cone approximation game method.
+It establishes a theoretical framework for verifying the existence of dense differentiable sets of convex functions on product spaces.
+By using projection mappings to correlate the properties of convex functions on the original space and the product space, and constructing dense $G_{\delta}$ subsets via sequences of dense open cones, this paper finally verifies that the product space satisfies the definition of a weak Asplund space.